Scientists Reach Out To Minority Communities To Diversify Alzheimer's Studies

 "Historically we have not been looking at a lot of the diverse populations," says Jonathan Haines, a professor at Case Western who is leading the effort to diversify genetic studies.

-Previous research has found "some evidence" that Alzheimer's is not only more likely to strike black and Hispanic people, Haines says, but also may progress differently.
+Previous research has found "some evidence" that Alzheimer's not only is more likely to strike black and Hispanic people, Haines says, but also may progress differently.
 "There's a lot that we still need to learn," he says.

 So Haines and other researchers are trying to get that message to black and Hispanic communities.